 Orientation for New Students

-Orientation for new students will take place on the week of 21 September (aka Week 0).
+Orientation for new students will take place on the week beginning 20 September (aka Week 0), ahead of the start of semester for first years on 27 September.

-Orientation at MIC Thurles will take place on-campus during the week of 21 September with a full schedule of talks with lecturers and support staff, as well as tours of the campus with our student guides.
+Orientation at MIC Thurles will take place on-campus over three evenings from 20-22 September.
+There will be a full schedule of talks with lecturers and support staff, as well as tours of the campus with our student guides.

 We would encourage all of our new student to take part in Orientation as this is your opportunity to find out all you need to know before you begin your studies.
-As well as getting a free MIC hoody, you will receive information on how to set up your student email account, how to register for modules, how to access the library, how to avail of student supports, as well as lots of useful information from our lecturers on what to expect on your programme of study during your first semester.
+You’ll receive information on how to set up your student email account, how to register for modules, how to access the library, how to avail of student supports, as well as lots of useful information from our lecturers on what to expect on your programme of study during your first semester.
 Whether you get to meet your lecturers virtually or in person, they’ll tell you all you need to know to prepare you for the coming weeks and months.

-Another important part of Orientation this year will be our COVID-19 Induction Training.
+Another important part of Orientation is COVID-19 Induction Training.
 All incoming and current students will be required to undertake this training.
 The safety of our students and staff is of the utmost importance and we have put in place many measures to ensure the health of all those who enter our campuses in Limerick and Thurles.

-To find out more, go to our Orientation Hub where you will find the schedule of talks for each programme.
+To find out more, go to our Orientation Hub where you will find the schedules for each programme.

 Be sure to follow MIC on social media to stay up to date with all that’s happening for Orientation and throughout the semester.
-You will find us on Instagram, Facebook and Twitter (Limerick and Thurles).
+You’ll find us on Instagram, Facebook and Twitter (Limerick and Thurles).

 Mary Immaculate Students' Union (MISU)